microsoft/pai/docs/database_controller.md

 <img src="./images/dbc_structure.png" width="80%">
 </center>

 Database Controller is designed to manage job status in database and API server.
-To be breif, we treat records in database as the ground truth, and synchronize them to the API server.
+To be brief, we treat records in database as the ground truth, and synchronize them to the API server.

 Database Controller contains 3 main components: write merger, poller and watcher.
 Here is an example of job lifetime controlled by these 3 components: